vitrin-app/vitrine-website/src/community.md

 - jane.doe@cs.usc.edu
 ```

-We already support most universities across the globe, but if your
-university or academic institute is missing, send us an email at [support@vitrine.cloud](mailto:support@vitrine.cloud)
-and we will gladly get you covered!

 Only members can post videos to Vitrine.
-If you are a member (you have a university email), you can
+If you are a member (valid email address), you can
 choose to post privately, which means only other members will be able to access your contact information.
 If you want a wider audience, you can also choose to post publicly, allowing anyone who sees your listing
 to contact you.

-Not an academic?
-No worries, you still can browse listings on Vitrine and contact public listings.

 <br><br>